talhaarikk/DIY-Sim-Wheel/README.md

 50 mm x 2
 The 70 and 50 mm pieces are a solution i found to fix the system to the table.
 If you have a sim racing cockpit, you won't need this part to fix it.
 ![Frame](Images/Frame.png)
+I used hidden corner joints to connect the profiles to each other.
+I also put caps on the ends of the profiles so that they would not look ugly.
 ## Electronics

 ## Design